jomorlier/GranularMaterials/README.md

 Baccini, G. (2016).
 The effective elastic stiffness of glass-rubber granular mixtures: numerical study and experimental comparison.

 Fraternali, F., Porter, M. A., & Daraio, C. (2009).
 Optimal design of composite granular protectors.
 Mechanics of Advanced Materials and Structures, 17(1), 1-19.

+And a very nice course, so called APiE for Advanced Programming in Engineering

 https://www.utwente.nl/en/et/tfe/research-groups/MSM/education-oud/MSM_Courses/APiE/